rahul25794/AutoComplete/README.md

 # AutoComplete
 A simple country name suggestion component using mysql, spring boot and docker.
 ## Installation
- import the schema from db.sql
+ Assuming that the mysql is installed on the device (we may use some dedicated service in prod) -import the schema from db.sql
- import data in country table from data.csv
+ -import data in country table from data.csv

 ## Run
 ### build: